Colonization of the asteroid belt

+The asteroid belt has about 1018 metric tonnes of overall material available – ten thousand times more than is available in the near-Earth asteroids – but it is thinly distributed as it covers a vast region of space.
+The largest asteroid is Ceres, which at about 940 km in diameter is big enough to be a dwarf planet.
+The next two largest are Pallas and Vesta, both about 520 km in diameter.
+Uncrewed supply craft should be practical with little technological advance, even crossing 500 million kilometers of space.
+The colonists would have a strong interest in assuring their asteroid did not hit Earth or any other body of significant mass, but would have extreme difficulty in moving an asteroid of any size.
+The orbits of the Earth and most asteroids are very distant from each other in terms of delta-v and the asteroidal bodies have enormous momentum.
+Rockets or mass drivers can perhaps be installed on asteroids to direct their path into a safe course.

 Driving forces

 One of the primary arguments for space colonization is to ensure the long-term survival of the human species.
 In the event of worldwide artificial or natural disaster a space colony would allow the human species to continue on.
-Michael Griffin, the NASA administrator in 2006, stated the case as follows:“... the goal isn't just scientific exploration ... it's also about extending the range of human habitat out from Earth into the solar system as we go forward in time ...
+Michael Griffin, the NASA administrator in 2006, stated the case as follows:"... the goal isn't just scientific exploration ... it's also about extending the range of human habitat out from Earth into the solar system as we go forward in time ...
 In the long run a single-planet species will not survive ...
-If we humans want to survive for hundreds of thousands or millions of years, we must ultimately populate other planets.”
-A specific argument for asteroid colonization is the potential economic gain from asteroid mining.
+If we humans want to survive for hundreds of thousands or millions of years, we must ultimately populate other planets."A specific argument for asteroid colonization is the potential economic gain from asteroid mining.
 Asteroids contain a significant amount of valuable materials, including rare minerals and precious metals, which can be mined and transported back to Earth to be sold.
 With approximately as much iron as the world produces in 100,000 years, 16 Psyche is one such asteroid worth approximately $10 quintillion in metallic iron and nickel.
+On October 10, 2023, NASA launched the Psyche orbiter, which should arrive by August 2029 to study the asteroid.
+511 Davida could have $27 quadrillion worth of minerals and resources.

-NASA estimates there to be between 1.1 and 1.9 million asteroids within the asteroid belt larger than 1 kilometer in diameter and millions of smaller asteroids.
-Approximately 8% of those asteroids are similar in composition to 16 Psyche.
+NASA estimates that between 1.1 and 1.9 million asteroids in the asteroid belt are larger than 1 kilometer in diameter.
+Millions are smaller.
+Approximately 8% of known main belt asteroids are similar in composition to 16 Psyche.
 One company, Planetary Resources, is already aiming to develop technologies with the goal of using them to mine asteroids.
 Planetary Resources estimates some 30-meter long asteroids to contain as much as $25 to $50 billion worth of platinum.